 Labels are starting to realize that streaming is quickly becoming MORE profitable than sales.
 And artists soon will as well.

 “Now, 2 Years after I released an album (independently), I earn way more from Spotify than I do from iTunes,” Wallach reveals from his own music career.

 Spotify rewards artists for creating music fans want to play over and over again.

-Ari Herstand is a Los Angeles based DIY musician and the creator of Ari’s Take.
-His record release show is Saturday, March 29th at The Hotel Cafe in Hollywood.
-Get tickets here.
-Listen to the first single here.
+Ari Herstand is a Los Angeles based musician and the creator of the music biz advice blog, Ari’s Take.
 Follow him on Twitter: @aristake